Ingenoire/bakin-vrm-blender/README.md

 ### Installation
 - Download the latest release.
 - Open Blender, and under "Edit" -> "Preferences", select "Add-ons".
 Then go to "Install...", find your downloaded zip file.
 Make sure to tick the addon box for it to activate.
 - The addon is set to the left side.
-Drag the left side panel
+Extend the left side panel towards the right to reveal the button functions.

 ![Imgur](https://i.imgur.com/6eNARrZ.png)